pantonik/rc_slm_kth/scripts/readme.txt

 If you found these scripts useful and plan to use it in full or in part, please consider:
 * citing our paper
-* letting us know - some appreciation is always welcome :-)
+* letting us know - appreciation is always welcome :-)